Bombardier Movia C951: Dynamic Route Map Display

-The Dynamic Route Map Display (DRMD) is a rail travel information system, newly introduced and developed for the C951 trains.
-The dynamic route map display panels provide commuters with their journey status updates and route information.
-It also indicates which side the doors will open on.
-The C830C and the C751C feature the same Dynamic Route Map Display (DRMD).

-Bombardier has announced their intention to upgrade the DRMD from the current LED system to an LCD system, to accommodate future extensions to the Downtown Line.
-These retrofitted LCD Dynamic Route Map Display (DRMD) is similar to that on newer MRT trains such as the Kawasaki Heavy Industries & CRRC Qingdao Sifang T251, Alstom Movia R151 and Alstom Metropolis C751A refurbished trains.
-The first retrofitted C951 train with the LCD system was re-deployed passenger service on 2 July 2023.
+Bombardier announced their intention to upgrade the DRMD from the original LED system to an LCD system in 2020, in order to accommodate future extensions to the Downtown Line.
+These retrofitted LCD Dynamic Route Map Display (DRMD) is similar to that on newer MRT trains such as the T251, R151 and refurbished C751A trains.
+The first retrofitted C951 train with the LCD system entered service on 2 July 2023.

-Platform Gap Width Reduction

-The train doors have a frangible gap made of rubber that protrudes out.
-The platform-train gap will then be reduced from 75 to 40 mm, preventing passenger accidents due to the platform gap.

 LCD Displays

-C951 trains are also equipped with LCD Displays at each carriage, with a total of 18 LCD Displays on each train.
+C951 trains are also equipped with LCDs at each carriage, with a total of 18 LCDd on each train.
 They show advertisements, movie trailers and informercials related to the Downtown Line.